 A flat, level surface is necessary for proper installation of vinyl siding.
 In a re-siding job, be sure to nail down loose boards of existing siding and replace any rotten or damaged ones.
 Remove loose caulk and recaulk around windows, doors and other areas first to ensure a watertight seal.
 Check all walls for evenness and install furring strips where necessary, making sure to establish a smooth, continuous surface.

 Waterproofing measures are important for siding’s longevity and performance.
 Vinyl siding is designed as an exterior cladding—not a water-resistive barrier.
 Because vinyl siding is designed to allow the material underneath it to breathe, it is not a watertight covering.
 Therefore, the first step to proper installation is to use a housewrap.
 High-quality housewraps keep water out while allowing moisture from the inside to escape.
 Not only do housewraps reduce or eliminate leaks, they limit air infiltration, helping to reduce heating costs.
-(To read about proper housewrap installation, see the March issue.)
+(To read about proper housewrap installation, see the March issue, page 62.)

 Even where housewrap is applied, flashing is critical at all openings, such as windows.
 Use at least 10-inch flashing at inside and outside corners prior to installing the corner post.
 There should be at least 9-inch flashing on the bottom edge of the window and at least 8 1/2-inch flashing on all other sides if the windows are preinstalled nail fin windows.